• Welcome

 Before children are accepted and part of the enrolment process, students and Whānau must attend a special programmes enrolment interview where they will be scored regarding the following criteria:

-• Proficiency of the heritage language.
+• Proficiency of the Heritage Language.

 • Sibling of current students in the programme